Last Updated on February 14, 2021

 A great way to decipher who a system was designed to work for is by identifying who created it.
 Systems are made in the image of the creator, and that’s why it’s important to get some background history on any sort of software or technological tool you choose to use.

-Helium 10, for example, was developed by Amazon sellers so that they could keep track of their own products’ performance as well as the success of their competition.
+Helium 10, for example, was developed by Amazon seller Many Coates so that he could keep track of their own products’ performance as well as the success of their competition.
 This means the software engineer had all Amazon sellers in mind while making it because they, too, were an Amazon seller.
 They knew what obstacles they faced, what kind of product information they wanted, and all of the ins and outs that seasoned Amazon merchants are privy to.

 Sellics, however, was developed for the purpose of aiding big business brands and helping them navigate the market of which they are already a part.
 They prioritize the maintenance and organization of selling on Amazon without emphasizing the importance of growing a business on Amazon.
 This makes sense because of their devotion to private label companies, and speaks to a narrower range of expertise in selling on Amazon as they rely on a pre-existent clientele.